kalagam1/waph-kalagam1/hackathon1/README.md

 ### Level 0:

-I injected a basic <script>alert('Level 0: Hacked by Mahitha Kalaga')script payload.
+I injected a basic scriptalert('Level 0: Hacked by Mahitha Kalaga')script payload.
 Since there was no input filtering, the alert executed successfully.

 ![level 0](/images/level0.jpeg)